amitjaspal/algorithm-datastructures/README.md

 # algorithm-datastructures
-This repository is to keep track of all the problems I worked on which are related to data structures and algorithms.
+This repository is to keep track of all algorithm and data-structure problems that I keep myself busy with :P